Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: The main result

 \section{The main result}

 \begin{theorem} Let $\g$ be a simple Lie algebra of type $\mathbb{B}$, $\mathbb{C}$ or $\mathbb{D}$.
 Then any seaweed in $\g$ has a Richardson element. \end{theorem}

-We continue to use the notation from Section 2.
-The proof of the theorem is split into two lemmas.
-The first lemma deals with type $\mathbb{B}$, $\mathbb{C}$, and type $\mathbb{D}$ when $(\epsilon,\omega)\neq (2,1)$.
-We will use quiver representations and results from Section 4 to verify that the condition in Lemma \ref{keylemma} holds, and so Richardson elements exist.
-The second lemma deals with the situation, where $\g$ is of type $\mathbb{D}$ and $(\epsilon,\omega)=(2,1)$.
-In this case, unlike the first one, there can be root spaces that are not contained in $\a_{S,T}+\c_{S,T}$, that is, $\mathfrak{q}_{S, T}$ is not necessarily equal to $\a_{S,T}+\c_{S,T}$.
+{We continue to use the notation from Section 2.
+The proof of the theorem is split into two cases.
+The first one (see Theorem \ref{lemmam1}) deals with the general situation, where we assume $(i)$ and $(ii)$ in Section \ref{generalassumption}.
+We will use quiver representations and results from Section 4 to verify that the sufficient condition in Lemma \ref{keylemma} holds, and so Richardson elements exist.
+The second one deals with the special situation, where $\g$ is of type $\mathbb{D}$ and $(\epsilon,\omega)=(2,1)$.
+Unlike the general case, there can be root spaces that are not contained in $\a_{S,T}+\c_{S,T}$ (cf Lemma \ref{decomposition}).
+That is, $\mathfrak{q}_{S, T}$ is not necessarily equal to $\a_{S,T}+\c_{S,T}$. }